What is Poe? Introducing an app that lets you easily create AI chatbots on your smartphone

 To explain in more detail, you choose one AI that catches your eye from the many available, and then use it as a base to decide on the tone of voice, bot settings, initial greeting, etc

-Some people may have a strong negative reaction to the tone of voice used by help bots and the like that you often see on the streets (I was one of them), but rest assured that it is not the monotonous, mechanical Japanese that is
+I understand that some people (including myself) may have a strong aversion to the tone of help bots and similar chatbots that you often see around town, butis not the monotonous, mechanical Japaneserest assured that this

 About the free tier